new92/IGFI/README.md

 - Can my account get blocked using this script ?

 Answer ➡️ Only if you're using a very old version of Instagram.
-But it has been tested in several accounts and none of them got blocked.
+But the script has been tested in several accounts and none of them got blocked.